joshuaKnauber/scripting_nodes/README.md

 - [ ] scene collections output on collections node

+[] geo node like props / attributes in blender property node -> display [] fix property output not showing properly when selecting collection as prop (blend to?, maybe fine?)
+[] replace space data in paths with screen/area stuff [] operator/preference properties

 [X] blender property node needs output for value with right type [X] you need to be able to add, remove and move items for collection easily [X] test other display nodes